 Bob Gada won his second career track title when he finished 41 points ahead of Keith Eves at the end of the season.
 Gada won 4 features, as did Ron Cote to co-lead the division.
 Cote won 3 straight early in the year, Gada won 3 straight late in the year.
 3-time GA Champion Donny Fowler won 3 times..
 With the return to the United sanction, the Grand Americans once again went the whole season without an extra distance event.
 All features held were 25 laps.

 2-time feature winner Ed Yerrington Jr, won the Street Stock title by a mere 2 points over Scott Poirier.
 Yerrington’s father was a longtime competitor in the region and was currently the GM of Stafford Speedway.
-The highlight of Yerrington's season was a win in the Firecracker 100 – a special open competition event held for the stock division on 4th of July weekend and was worth 4x the amount of points of a normal 20 lap event.
-It remains the longest Street Stock race in Speedbowl history, although it has been equalled on a few occasions.
-It was also the second straight year Piorier finished less than 10 points behind the eventual champion.
+The highlight of Yerrington’s season was a win in the Firecracker 100 – a special open competition event held for the stock division on 4th of July weekend and was worth 4x the amount of points of a normal 20 lap event.
+It remains the longest Street Stock race in Speedbowl history, although it has been equaled on a few occasions.
+It was also the second straight year Poirier finished less than 10 points behind the eventual champion.
 1977 Champion Bob Faiella led the division with 4 feature wins.

 The only touring division event was a 25 lap NEMA event won by Bobby White in June.
 Their second event in September was cancelled due to rain.
-Their were 10 rain outs during the season – including 4 straight weekends that wiped out the entire schedule for the month of August.
+Their were 10 rain outs during the season – including 3 straight weekends in the month of August.